 Progress towards SDG target 14.4

-While Norway is the third-highest performing country in terms of progress towards SDG target 14.4 globally, it is still far from achieving sustainability in all fisheries in its waters.
+While Norway is the fourth-highest performing country in terms of progress towards SDG target 14.4 globally, it is still far from achieving sustainability in all fisheries in its waters.

 Norway performs in the top five per cent of countries globally for its fisheries governance – it is also placed in the top three countries in Europe and North America.
 Norway has a developed fisheries governance system that, where implemented, promotes sustainable fishing; however, clear gaps remain regarding the provision of harmful subsidies and a lack of extensive licencing and vessel registration requirements.